nadjascodejourney/portfolio-nadjaprobst/README.md

 # Personal Portfolio with React Three Fiber

-This project aims to develop a personal portfolio that showcases 3D webgraphics and interactive elements using React Three Fiber.
+This project aims to develop a personal portfolio that showcases 3D webgraphics and interactive elements using React Three Fiber and GSAP.

 ```markdown
 ## To Do´s: